 Why?

 Well, think of it from this point of view.
-With better performance, an engine can work less hard to achieve the same power output.
+With enhanced performance, an engine can work less hard to achieve the same power output.

 This means that you don’t need to drive so aggressively to achieve the same level of performance you had before.